 This partnership is evidence of a shift to engage Gen Z audiences through podcasts and follows the trend of podcast platforms investing in social media talent as we’ve seen with a huge exclusivity deal between Spotify and Alexandra Cooper.

 Faze Clan Moves In On Podcast

-FaZe Rug, also known as Brian Awadis, is the most followed and viewed FaZe Clan member in the organisation.
-For those who haven’t heard of FaZe Clan, it is essentially an esports and entertainment organisation, with a number of members from around the world with hyper-loyal fanbases and a HQ in Los Angeles.
+FaZe Rug, also known as Brian Awadis, is the most followed and viewed FaZe Clan member in the organization.
+For those who haven’t heard of FaZe Clan, it is essentially an esports and entertainment organization, with a number of members from around the world with hyper-loyal fanbases and a HQ in Los Angeles.
 Recently it was announced that FaZe Rug would be launching a new podcast called ‘All Grown Up’.